Chabon, Michael. The Yiddish Policemen's Union

 Translation: German by Andrea Fischer as Die Vereinigung jiddischer Polizisten, Kiepenheuer & Witsch 2008 (3462039725).

 Awards: Winner: 2007 Nebula for best novel.
 Winner: 2007 Sidewise Award for best long-form alternate history.
 Winner: 2008 Hugo for best novel.
+Winner: 2008 Locus Award for best science fiction novel.
 Nominee: 2007 BSFA Award for best novel.